 As illustrated in the user flow, my product's main functions will be task creation and task completion.

-Oh yeah, I should give my product a name.
-I want my app to instill feelings of calmness, focus, as well as satisfaction, back to the users.
+Instilling feelings of calmness, focus, as well as satisfaction, all back to the users.
+Tranquility felt like a fitting name.

 Utilizing the User Flow as a guide, I created wireframes for the main features of my app.
 Rather than focusing on visuals, I put emphasis on functionality and flow, first validating whether my product made sense.